 The following peer reviewed papers provide the core evidence for the lifetime risk, and are developed from several population studies.

 ONS OFFICIAL STATISTICS – England and Wales – CAUSES OF DEATH

 I first wrote this page way back in 2015 and I referred to the following ONS data for 2013 deaths.

 and 2014 deaths:

 Simple analysis of these datasets showed that in 2014 the chance of a death being caused by MND was 1/278 and for deaths under the age of 75 the chance was 1 in 155!

 Up to date data can now be obtained from this rather interesting explorable data link.

 For 2019, the latest figures available, as of Sept 2020, the death rates are about the same, 1 in 266, with the rate under the age of 75 being 1 in 149 (slightly up on last year).

-The death data is probably more indicative of the real chance of developing the disease as people are increasingly survive cancer and heart issues etc. But, even this death cause may even hide further cases or deaths from respiratory MND as they may be recorded simply as ‘pneumonia’ and so further understating the real risk.
+The death data is probably more indicative of the real chance of developing the disease as people are increasingly surviving cancer and heart issues etc. But, even this death rate may even hide further cases or deaths from respiratory MND as they may be recorded simply as ‘pneumonia’ and so further understating the real risk.